 We recommend at least 4 hours if you plan on hiking to Mönchsjoch Hut and having lunch at Jungfraujoch.
 If it's a busy day, try and make it even more to ensure you’re not in a rush.

-As you might have guessed, the trip to the Jungfraujoch is made for capturing beautiful memories with your phone or camera.
-The vegetation and surroundings vary greatly between Interlaken and the top of the mountain.
-So you have more than enough opportunities for breathtaking shots.
+As you might have guessed, the trip to Jungfraujoch is perfect for capturing beautiful memories with your phone or camera.
+The vegetation and the landscape change significantly between Interlaken and the mountain peak, giving you plenty of opportunities for stunning photos.

-If you take the cable car on the way back to Grindelwald, we recommend you to sit in the direction of travel.
-Here you will be rewarded with a fantastic view of the valley.
+On your way back with the cable car to Grindelwald, we recommend sitting in the direction of travel.
+You'll be rewarded with a fantastic view of the valley.

-On the way to and from Jungfraujoch you will change trains several times.
-This moment is every time a fantastic opportunity to take more beautiful photos.
+On your way to and from the Jungfraujoch, you'll need to change trains several times.
+Each of these moments is a fantastic opportunity to capture even more beautiful photos.

-We especially liked the Kleine Scheidegg, the Eiger Glacier and the Sea of Ice.
-The latter is a short stopover between Kleine Scheidegg and the Jungfraujoch, where you have the opportunity to get off the train for a few minutes.
+We particularly enjoyed Kleine Scheidegg, the Eiger Glacier, and the Eismeer.
+The latter is a quick stop between Kleine Scheidegg and Jungfraujoch, where you can get off the train for a few minutes.

 Don't miss this stop and experience the glacier up close through the large panoramic windows.
-The Jungfrau Railways staff will make sure that no one gets left behind during this short stop.
+The staff of the Jungfraubahnen ensures that no one gets left behind during this quick break.

 We've seen it all...

-From Interlaken you have two options to get to the Jungfraujoch.
-One route is via Grindelwald, the other via Lauterbrunnen.
-To enjoy all the views this spectacular journey has to offer, we recommend going up one way and down the other.
+From Interlaken, you have two ways to reach Jungfraujoch.
+One route goes through Grindelwald, while the other goes through Lauterbrunnen.
+To enjoy all the views that this spectacular journey has to offer, we suggest taking one route up and the other down.

 The train from Interlaken is split in Zweilütschinen.
 One half goes to Lauterbrunnen, while the other goes to Grindelwald.
 If you accidentally end up on the wrong part of the train, you will have a short time to change trains in Zweilütschinen.